Baltika (brand)

 Baltika (Ба́лтика, Baltic) is beer brand, produced by the Russian brewing company "Baltika" (until 2023 belonged to the Scandinavian brewing holding Baltic Beverages Holding).
-Production of beer under the trademark LLC BC "Baltika" began in Saint Petersburg in 1992 (the company Baltika has existed since 1990).
-The Baltika brand is one of two Russian brands (along with Lukoil) included in the list of 100 largest world brands, compiled in April 2007 by the British newspaper Financial Times.
+The construction of the brewery was commenced in 1978 by the 'LenPivo' state company, with brewing equipment purchased from Czechoslovakia.
+Although the physical plant and its original machinery date back to that late Soviet era, production of beer under the trademark 'Baltika' began later in Saint Petersburg in 1992, following the establishment of the Baltika company itself in 1990.
+The Baltika brand was one of two Russian brands (along with Lukoil) included in the list of 100 largest world brands, compiled in April 2007 by the British newspaper Financial Times.